-Sow big bluestem seed at ¼ to ½ inch deep.
-The sprouts will emerge in about 4 weeks if you irrigate consistently.
+Sow big bluestem seed at ¼ to ½ inch (6 mm. to 1 cm.) deep.
+The sprouts will emerge in about four weeks if you irrigate consistently.
 Alternately, plant seed in plug trays in mid winter for transplant into the garden in spring.

 Big bluestem grass seed can be purchased or harvested right from the seed heads.
 Collect seed heads when they are dry in September to October.
 Place the seed heads in paper bags in a warm area to dry for two to four weeks.
 Big bluestem grass should be planted after winter’s worst has passed so you will need to store the seed.
 Store it for up to seven months in a jar with a tightly sealed lid in a dark room.